The planetary nebula Abell 48 and its [WN] nucleus: The nature of Abell 48

 \subsection{Derived Nebular Properties}

 In this section we use the surrounding ionized nebula as a diagnostic tool to investigate whether the central star is a massive WN star or a post-AGB star of much lower luminosity.
-To do this we use the angular diameter, integrated \ha\ flux and the observed reddening to determine the nebular size and ionized mass, at distances appropriate for the two contrasting interpretations of the central star.
-In particular, the ionized mass is an important reality check of our distance, and therefore all of the nebular and stellar properties derived from our distance determination.
+To do this we use the angular diameter, integrated \ha\ flux and the reddening to determine the nebular size and ionized mass, at distances appropriate for the two contrasting interpretations of the central star.
+In particular, the ionized mass is an important reality check of our distance, and therefore all of the nebular and stellar properties that depend on it.
+We calculated the ionized mass of the nebula following Hua \& Kwok (1999), who derived the expression: